Bolivia Passport Ranking

-The Bolivian passport currently ranks on the 64th place according to the Guide visa index.
+The Bolivian passport currently ranks on the 64th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 78 countries.
 Bolivian passport holders have visa-free and visas on arrival access to countries such as Philippines, Singapore, Indonesia, Sri Lanka, Ireland, Russia and Turkey.
 Bolivian passport holders do however require a visa to enter about 148 destinations in the world including the European Union and USA.
 The passport mobility score is considered low.

 The landlocked Plurinational State of Bolivia consists of nine departments and is located in South America bordering with neighboring countries Brazil, Peru, Paraguay, Chile and Argentina.
 The most important provinces are Santa Cruz, La Paz and Cochabamba.
 Bolivia has a surface area of 1.1 million square kilometers and is therefore the 5th largest country in South America.
 The country has a broad span of altitudes throughout its geography, so its climate varies between tropical, cold and semiarid.